Car Parking in Japan: A Guide for Overseas Tourists

 Types of Parking in Japan

 Parking in Japan is famously inventive, driven by the lack of land in the city centres.
-There are several inventive solutions to combat the lack of space for parking in Japan – but most parking in Japan is anyhow in traditional, open parking lots.
+There are several inventive solutions to combat the lack of space for parking, but most parking is, anyhow, in traditional, open parking lots.

 Street Parking Using Parking Meters

 There are a few places in the big cities where meter parking in Japan is possible.
-Street parking in Japan is uncommon and is mostly forbidden, even where the streets are wide enough to park.
-But where there are parking meters in Japan, street parking is possible.
+Street parking is uncommon and is mostly forbidden, even where the streets are wide enough to park.
+However, in areas where parking meters are present, street parking is still possible.

-Parking on the street in Japan is permitted only where there is a parking sign, often with a time limit written beneath or to the right of the P.
+Parking on the street is permitted only where there is a parking sign, often with a time limit written beneath or to the right of the P.

-Parking meters in Japan work very much the same as parking meters anywhere else: you insert coins, turn the lever, and the meter gives you time.
-Not very much (how much time you get on the parking meter in Japan for 100 yen, the most common coin, depends on where you are).
+Parking meters work very much the same as parking meters anywhere else: you insert coins, turn the lever, and the meter gives you time.
+Not very much (how much time you get on the parking meter for 100 yen, the most common coin, depends on where you are).
 When parking in Tokyo, you may get less than 10 minutes.

 Paid Parking Lots

 A far more common type of Japanese car park is paid parking lots.
-Paid parking lots in Japan can be very small (it is not uncommon with lots as small as three parking spaces).
+Paid parking lots in Japan can be very small (it is not uncommon for lots to have as few as three parking spaces).

-There are two types of paid parking in Japan: with a steel plate that flips up under the car to stop it from leaving until the parking is paid; and monitored by security cameras only.
-That type of parking in Japan works as well as anywhere else, which means hardly at all.
+There are two types of paid parking: with a steel plate that flips up under the car to stop it from leaving until the parking is paid, and monitored by security cameras only.
+That type of parking works as well as anywhere else, which means hardly at all.
 The steel plates are far more effective in stopping cars that have not paid their fee.
-If you try to leave without paying, you must call a wrecker, as the Japanese call tow trucks.
+If you try to leave without paying, you must call a wrecker, which is what the Japanese call tow trucks.

 Steel Plates in Paid Parking Lot